kchia/blockchain-developer-bootcamp-final-project/README.md

   - `/migrations`: contains the Truffle migration files that describe how to deploy the project's smart contracts
   - `/test`: contains the smart contract test code
   - `/truffle-config.js`: configuration and settings file for smart contract development and deployment
-  - `/scripts`: contains scripts for calling the smart contract
+  - `/scripts`: contains scripts for interacting with the smart contract
 - `/src`
   - `/api`
     - `client.js`: a client wrapper around the Fetch API that supports `GET`, `POST`, `PUT`, and `DELETE` requests